maxiv-science/contrast/docs/source/concepts.rst

 2. Provides shorthand macros to do orchestrated operations on these devices.
 3. Keeps track of the environment in which the instrument is run.

 The framework runs locally in an IPython interpreter.
 This allows simple interactions between all beamline components.
-Parallelization is avoided in the interest of simplicity, with the exception of the data handling/streaming/writing machinery, which would otherwise slow down the acquisition loop.
+Parallelization is avoided in the interest of simplicity, with the exception of the data handling/streaming/writing machinery, which would otherwise slow down the light-weight acquisition loop.

 ``Gadget`` and its subclasses
 -----------------------------